Mexican cement maker poised to profit from Trump’s border wall

 The possibility of profit for a south-of-the-border industrial giant, which is the largest cement maker in the Americas, shows the tight interweaving of the U.S. and Mexican economies.
 The U.S. is Cemex’s biggest market, representing a fifth of its revenue last quarter, and a windfall from the wall would help complete its comeback from near-bankruptcy after the recession.

 The Mexican peso’s 12.6-per-cent depreciation over the past 12 months would have meant bad news for Cemex, as most of its debt is dollar-denominated.
-The story seems to have changed as Trump moves to fulfill promises made during his campaign.
+The story seems to have changed as Mr. Trump moves to fulfill promises made during his campaign.

 The Republican painted a picture of a nation beset by undocumented immigrants, and said only a physical barrier -- paid for by Mexico -- could end the onslaught.
 The plan didn’t recognize that illegal entries have fallen and that many undocumented immigrants arrive legally, but overstay their visas.